 Once you have clicked the ‘next’ button, a (sometimes very short) list will appear showing all the available Invoice batches for the Customer you have selected.
 This will include a default ‘batch’ for stand-alone Invoices, and if you do not use batching, you will want to click on the one available checkbox to proceed.
 If you use Invoice batching, then select the batch that matches the incoming payment.

 Once you have selected one of the batches, a list of outstanding Invoices for the Customer in question will appear below.

 Step 2: Distribute Payment

 Distribute the incoming payment between the outstanding Invoices by entering the amount to apply towards each Invoice in the ‘Applied’ field.
 The ‘Remaining Balance’ field displays how much of the payment remains unassigned.

-Once you have assigned the full amount of the payment, click ‘Process’.
+Once you have assigned the full payment amount, click ‘Process.’

-If after you have fully paid all the outstanding Invoices, it turns out that the Customer has overpaid — if there is still a Remaining Balance — then clicking on the ‘Process with Positive Balance’ button will bring up a Post dialog box.
-As with an underpaid invoice, you have the option of either carrying over the balance – in this case, as a Credit to the Customer — or writing it off.
+If after you have fully paid all the outstanding Invoices, it turns out that the Customer has overpaid — if there is still a Remaining Balance — then clicking on the ‘Process with Positive Balance’ button will bring up a Post box.
+As with an underpaid invoice, you can either carry over the balance – in this case, as a Credit to the Customer — or write it off.

 In either case, the system will create an Invoice for a negative amount — you will need to select a Charge Type to use for this Invoice.
-If this is the first time you have had to extend credit to the customer, you may need to create an Expense Item, such as ‘Overpayment’ or ‘Credit’.
+Suppose this is the first time you have had to extend credit to the customer.
+In that case, you may need to create an Expense Item, such as ‘Overpayment’ or ‘Credit.’
 Once you have selected the appropriate charge type, click the button that matches your choice to finish processing the payment.